 First, what is a compound word and what are the 3 types of compound words?

-A compound word is formed from two or more words, written as one or more words.
+A compound word in the English language is formed from two or more words, written as one or more words.
 A compound word can be closed ( for example, seafood), open for example, water ice) or hyphenated (for example, first-class).

 - Closed compound words form one single word.